triestpa/You-Should-Learn-Regex/README.md

 ## Code Comment Pattern Matching

-One of the most useful ad-hoc uses of regular expressions can be for quickly refactoring code.
+One of the most useful ad-hoc uses of regular expressions can be efficiently refactoring code.
 Most code editors support regex-based find/replace operations.
 A well-formed regex substitution can turn a tedious 30-minute busywork job into a beautiful single-expression piece of regex refactor wizardry.

 Instead of writing scripts to perform these operations, try doing them natively in your text editor of choice.
 Nearly every text editor supports regex based find-and-replace.